-That being said, the third year of open enrollment poses substantial challenges and the uninsured population may be especially hard to reach.
+That being said, the fourth year of open enrollment poses substantial challenges and the uninsured population may be especially hard to reach.
 The U.S. Department of Health and Human Services (HHS) estimates that over 10 million people are eligible but not enrolled in a marketplace-based plan.
 The population that remains uninsured may be less able to afford coverage or may not know of the availability of subsidies.
 The uninsured are particularly concerned about the affordability of insurance.
 Nearly 80% have less than $1,000 in savings and half have less than $100, potentially undermining their ability to afford cost sharing requirements.
-Forty-eight percent of the uninsured marketplace-eligible group would qualify for cost-sharing assistance and premium tax credits to reduce the cost of coverage.
+A substantial portion of the uninsured marketplace-eligible group would qualify for cost-sharing assistance and premium tax credits to reduce the cost of coverage.
 The uninsured also have substantial unmet care needs and are less likely to receive preventive care than those with employer-sponsored insurance.
 However, many do not know of the availability of low-cost or free care from marketplace plans or Medicaid.
 Given this lack of awareness, it is important that physicians and their staffs educate themselves about the health insurance options that may be available to their patients and be prepared to direct patients to their local health insurance Navigator or other assistance organization.
 ACP has developed state-specific patient resources that provide contact information for community-based enrollment assistance.

 It is also important for current enrollees to re-enroll in marketplace coverage.
 Many may benefit from shopping around for better care since new plans from new carriers are available in many states and may be a better fit for patients.